xentek/k2-style-switcher/README.txt

 1. Upload the entire `k2-style-switcher` directory to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Goto the K2 admin panel ('Appearance' > 'K2 Options') and select the K2 styles that you ALWAYS want to be applied to the site (these are called the 'Base Styles' in our terminology)
 1. Goto the K2 Style Switcher admin panel ('Appearance' > 'K2 Style Switcher') and select the K2 styles that you want visitor to be able to choose from.
-You may also want to customise the other settings at this point
+You may also want to customize the other settings at this point
 1. To display the Style Picker that allows visitors to change the active K2 Style, either use the included widget or place the following code where you want it to appear: `<?php k2ss_style_picker(); ?>`.
-If the widget is used then the format of the Style Picker is set via the widget options, otherwise the default format set in the K2 Style Switcher admin panel is used
+If the widget is used then the format of the Style Picker is set via the widget options, otherwise the default format set in the K2 Style Switcher admin panel is used.

 == Frequently Asked Questions ==